purescript-grain/purescript-grain/Usage.md

   - Listen a partial state, then return it.
   - If the partial state is changed, the component will be rerendered.
 - `useUpdater`
-  - Get an updater of a partial state.
+  - Get the updater for any state.
 - `useFinder`
-  - Get a finder of a partial state.
+  - Get the finder for any state.
   - This is useful when you want a state in a event handler only.

 And **you can use some typeclasses to declare state, where you want, and at any level of granularity**.